nrfconnect/sdk-nrf/doc/nrf/ug_matter_configuring.rst

   * To enable the IPv6 communication with the Matter accessory device over the Wi-Fi network, you need a Wi-Fi Access Point, for example a Wi-Fi router, so that the Matter controller can interact with any Wi-Fi device directly.

-* Matter controller setup:
+* For Matter over Thread, Matter controller setup:

-  * You can run it on a separate device.
+  * You can run it on a separate device from the device running the Thread Border Router.
-  * You can run it on the same device as the Thread Border Router (Matter over Thread only).
+  * You can run it on the same device as the Thread Border Router.

 The following subpages describe possible development environments in more detail.

-* Thread Border Router on Raspberry Pi and Matter controller on PC (CHIP Tool for Linux or macOS)

-  .. include:: /ug_matter_configuring_env.rst
-     :start-after: matter_env_ctrl_pc_start
-     :end-before: matter_env_ctrl_pc_end

-* Thread Border Router on Raspberry Pi and Matter controller for mobile (CHIP Tool for Android)

-  .. include:: /ug_matter_configuring_env.rst
-     :start-after: matter_env_ctrl_mobile_start
-     :end-before: matter_env_ctrl_mobile_end

-* Thread Border Router and Matter controller on the same device

-  .. include:: /ug_matter_configuring_env.rst
-     :start-after: matter_env_ctrl_one_start
-     :end-before: matter_env_ctrl_one_end

 .. toctree::
    :maxdepth: 1
    :caption: Subpages:

-   ug_matter_configuring_protocol.rst
    ug_matter_configuring_controller.rst
    ug_matter_configuring_env.rst